 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are:

-(1) The right to inspect and review the student’s education records within 45 days of the day the College receives a request for access.
+(1) The right to inspect and review the student’s education records within 45 days of the day the University receives a request for access.
 A student should submit to the registrar a written request that identifies the record(s) (s)he wishes to inspect.
-The registrar’s office will make arrangements for access and notify the student of the time and place where the record(s) may be inspected.
+The Registrar’s Office will make arrangements for access and notify the student of the time and place where the record(s) may be inspected.

 (3) The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.